SHA-256, or Secure Hash Algorithm 256, is a hashing algorithm used to convert text of any length into a fixed-size string of 256 bits (32 bytes).

 SHA-0 is a 160-bit hash function first published in 1993 under the name “SHA.”
 Today, it is referred to as SHA-0 since more iterations were later developed.
 SHA-0 was withdrawn shortly after publication due to an undisclosed "significant flaw."

 Developed as a replacement for SHA-0, SHA-1 is a 160-bit hash function first published in 1995.
 It closely resembles the MD5 hash function, which was first published in 1992.
 SHA-1 was designed by the National Security Agency (NSA) to be part of the Digital Signature Algorithm.
 Since 2005, SHA-1 is no longer recommended for cryptographic uses against well-funded opponents.
 SHA-1 was once widely used for SSL certificates, but this is no longer the case due to security weaknesses.
 For example, Microsoft stopped accepting SHA-1 certificates at the end of 2016.
+There is really no debate about whether to use sha1 vs sha256.
+The latter is clearly the more secure algorithm.

 So, why does the Bitcoin network use SHA-256?
 Satoshi Nakamoto answered this question in a comment in June 2010: